TheRomanXpl0it/TheRomanXpl0it.github.io/content/posts/tfcctf25-cromozominus-rex/index.md

 ### Debugging

-This was one of the first times I tried a challenge in an exotic architecture (reading as, not x86).
+This was one of the first times I tried a challenge in an exotic architecture (reading as in, not x86).
-Debugging this kind of challenge is always hard, as pwntools' `gdb.attach` simply won't work.
+Debugging this kind of challenge is always hard, as pwntools' `gdb.attach` simply won't work when qemu and Docker enter the mix.

-So I spent quite a bit of time preparing a comfortable gdb setup.
+So, I spent quite a bit of time preparing a comfortable gdb setup.
-Since this helped me immensely, I think it's worth sharing.
+Since this helped me lots, I think it's worth sharing.

 First of all, I exposed a port for qemu's gdbserver:
 ```Dockerfile